 Alex froze, eyes widening – and then they narrowed, fingers clenching into fists.
 He laughed bitterly.
 "I know better than that."

 The other Alex's condescending smile twisted into a grimace.
 "No, you really don't.
 Listen to yourself.
 'I'm not a person, I'm a monster.
 I'm different, I'm less than them.
 Oh, what would Dana think?'"
 He sneered.
 "It's pathetic.
 You wallow in self-loathing because you're not like them.
 You can't even take your prey anymore without feeling guilty over it.
 Guilty!"

 Mercer's gaze was level.
 "That doesn't mean I think I'm one of them."

 "No?
 You walk like them.
 You talk like them.
 You consort with them.
 You try to feel like them.
 You chain yourself to their ideas of right and wrong.
-You try to force your thoughts to mirror theirs."
+You try to force your thoughts to mirror theirs.
+And for what?"
+Red eyes narrowed.
+"They made you like this.
+They hate you for continuing to exist.
+They will never accept you."

 "You do nothing but twist yourself.
 Waste yourself.
 I only humor you with speech as it is.
 There are much more… direct ways to share your thoughts, wouldn't you agree?"